Basic income

 Circles

-Circles UBI is a blockchain-based community currency system where money is generated at the individual level, placing people at the center of the system.
+Circles is a blockchain-based community currency system where money is generated at the individual level, placing people at the center of the system.
 Each member issues their own Circles token (CRC), which can be exchanged with trusted contacts or members of a wider group.
 To participate, users must create a Circles Wallet and gain the trust of at least three other members.

 The system uses a web of trust and a pathfinder algorithm to enable transactions even among users who do not directly know each other.
 Circles also includes a demurrage mechanism—a 7% annual decrease in balances—to encourage spending and reduce inequality over time.
 As of now, Circles UBI has around 200,000 accounts and aims to build a fairer circular economy.